brunetto/brunetto.github.com/posts/starlab-gpu-installation.md

 Alright!!
 If you managed to reach this point, very good.
 Last three commands.
 In the `starlab` folder run

-* `configure --without-f77`
+* `configure --with-f77=no`
 * `make`

 go out for a walk

 * `make install`

+When running configure, avoid the `--without-option` version of an option, prefer `--with-option=no`, it's safer.

-If you recompile StarLab AND/OR Sapporo, type `make clean` 2 times. delete the files in `starlab/usr/bin`, turn around 3 times, touch your nose and type `make` two times.
+If you recompile StarLab AND/OR Sapporo, type `make clean` two times. delete the files in `starlab/usr/bin`, turn around 3 times, touch your nose and type `make` two times.
 Then `make install` again.
 No, `make clean` and `make` are not enought to update your object files or binaries.

+Depending on your environment, if you run into problems, be sure that:

+* you loaded the correct modules (if you are in a cluster for examples
+* you are into the right node (some machine let you compile your code on a node that is not the login node)
+* if you encounter strange messages regarding missing rules for missing files, for example `libxhdyn.la` or something regarding `gfx`-something, may be tou need to tune your config file to exclude, for example, the X/Qt/... libraries, in case try to run `configure --with-f77=no --with-qt=no`; in case try to have a look at `configure --help`

 ### Run StarLab